Get a free estimate

 Prevention of termites happens by creating an inhospitable environment.
 Take steps to make your home unwelcoming to these gluttonous guests.
 First, seal cracks around windows and doors to prevent access.
 Then, reduce moisture in the home.
 Repairing any leaks in faucets or pipes will eliminate the moist environment that termites love.

 German Cockroaches appear at #3 because of their threat to your health.
-In ghoul-like fashion, these insects spread their diseases because they crawl through the decaying material of life.
+In a ghoul-like fashion, these insects spread their diseases because they crawl through the decaying material of life.
 These pests spread at least 33 different types of bacteria, 6 kinds of parasitic worms, and at least 7 other human pathogens.
 Of particular trouble are E. Coli and Salmonella.
 Symptoms of these diseases include diarrhea, nausea, and vomiting.

 German Cockroaches have a flat, oval shape with six legs and one pair of antennae.
 Also, two black stripes run along their backs.